electron378/mood-app/README.md

   (e.g. balance load).

 ## Credits
-This is an open source software distributed under the [MIT license](https://opensource.org/licenses/MIT).
+This is an open source software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 The App is made of open-source components only.
 Here are the credits: